AdelMessaoudi-13/AI-Brief-Series/README.md

 ### 📄 Configuration – `.env` file

-Create a `.env` file at the root of the project with the following content:
+Create a `.env` file at the root of the project with the following content :

 ```
 REDDIT_CLIENT_ID=your_reddit_client_id